nasa/GeneLab_Data_Processing/RNAseq/GLDS_Processing_Scripts/GLDS-208/README.md

-# GeneLab processing code for GLDS-208
+# GeneLab processing commands for GLDS-208
 This dataset was processed with [GL-DPPD-7104-C](../../GL-DPPD-7101-C.md).

 The raw and processed data are available from: [https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-208/](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-208/)